YatterOfficial/Yatter.Net.ItemTemplates.DotNetNew/README.md

 - **Yatter TActor file** creates a single TActor C# file for Yatter's ```Invigoration Pattern```
 - **Yatter TActor file** creates a single TObject C# file for Yatter's ```Invigoration Pattern```
 - **Yatter TActor file** creates a single TResponse C# file for Yatter's ```Invigoration Pattern```

+y@R and You-At-A-Resource are trademarks of Count Anthony Harrison, operating from the United Kingdom

+Copyright © 2021